PINPOINTING MESSIAH’S BIRTHPLACE

 Although often overlooked, Micah discloses that Messiah who fulfills the Davidic Covenant (the former dominion), “was to be revealed from Migdal Eder; the tower of the flock.”
 (1) Bible historian Alfred Edersheim suggests Migdal Eder—located on the northern outskirts of Bethlehem—was a watchtower used for the protection of temple flocks.

-The precise location is unknown; however, some scholars believe Migdal Eder was a short distance from the main road linking Jerusalem to Bethlehem.
+The precise location is unknown.
+Some scholars believe Migdal Eder was a short distance from the main road linking Jerusalem to Bethlehem.
 Today, it is called the “Old Hebron Road” entering Bethlehem from the northeast.

 On the night of the Nativity, the sky burst into blinding light on the fields near Bethlehem.
 An angel spoke to the shepherds,